jefdaj/cryptoisland/src/posts/2023/02/18/crypto-taxes-the-hard-way/index.md

 You should version control all of them so you can `diff` them later!
 One of the main benefits of this system is being able to refactor aggressively and see what changed.
 Try messing up the sign of a number or the name of a field in `mockex.rules` and re-running it.
+You should either get an Hledger error about improper transactions or it will succeed and you can `git diff` your final reports.
+One way to get a good diff would be to change the name of the `assets:exchanges:mockex` account everywhere.

 Finally, play around with some interactive `hledger` commands: